BretFisher/kubernetes-mastery/slides/k8smastery/orchestration.md

 --

-- An the Container Orchestrator was born
+- And the Container Orchestrator was born

 ---